api3dao/vitepress-docs/docs/explore/dapis/service-coverage.md

 <SearchHighlight/>

-# {{$frontmatter.title}} # Using API3 data feeds
+# {{$frontmatter.title}}

-As outlined in [what are dAPIs](/explore/dapis/what-are-dapis) API3 has created a unified, user-friendly interface that is designed to simplify the process of obtaining data feed services.
+As outlined on the page [What are dAPIs?](/explore/dapis/what-are-dapis), API3 has created a unified, user-friendly interface that is designed to simplify the process of obtaining data feed services.
 The API3 Market enables users to connect to a decentralized API and access data feed services.
 There are two types of dAPIs:

-1- Self-funded dAPIs
+- Self-funded dAPIs

-2- Managed dAPIs
+- Managed dAPIs

-# Self-funded dAPIs
+## Self-funded dAPIs

 Self-funded dAPIs currently rely on a single first-party oracle.
 They offer developers the opportunity to make use of data feeds with minimal up-front